cccs-jp/assemblyline_client_scripts/README.md

 ## Prequisites
 For the machine(s) running the "Pusher" and the "Puller":
 - You will need at least Python 3
+- You will need the `click` PIP module and its dependencies installed
-- You will need the `assemblyline_client` and its dependencies installed.
+- You will need the `assemblyline_client` PIP module and its dependencies installed.
   [HOW-TO](https://cybercentrecanada.github.io/assemblyline4_docs/docs/user_manual/assemblyline_client.html)
 - For the offline installation of these packages and libraries, see the Offline Installation section